srdinsek/MA2/README.md

 # Modelska-analiza-2

-This are projects for the class Modelska analiza 2 (Model analysis 2) Unfortunaly they are in slovene.
+This are projects for the class Modelska analiza 2 (Model analysis 2).
+Unfortunately they are in slovene.
 A fast summary:
 1. Planet moving around sun, numerical errors, orbits, drifting of orbits.
 Comparison of different intagration methods (Euler, Lepfrog, Runge-Kutta).
 When alien planet passes through planetary system.
 2. Differential equations with boundary conditions.
 A rope on a spining rod fixed ob both ends.
 Poincaré map for star in a "galaxy".
 Periodic orbits from poincaré.
 3. Eigenstates and Eigenenergies for hydrogen athom's schrödinger equation with shooting method.
 Solving of Helmholtz equation.